 Push the boundaries of form and function.
 This course is an introduction to basic, direct metal, fabrication techniques for metal objects and wearable art pieces.
 Students will research and develop design concepts and execute finished pieces using non-ferrous metals combined with alternative materials and current technology.

 Learn the basics of digital imaging: scanning, shooting, using graphic software, and various forms of manipulating and outputting images.
 Using primarily Adobe Photoshop and Lightroom, students will develop imagery and improve conceptual and technical skills, while incorporating art elements and principles of design.
-Students must have access to a digital camera.
+Students are required to provide their own digital camera for this course.